Ultimate Warrior's ultimate moments

 The wild Superstar's matches were often as quick as his entrances.
 At SummerSlam in 1988, the powerful competitor famously defeated The Honky Tonk Man for the Intercontinental Championship in 30 seconds.
 Legendary Superstars like "Ravishing" Rick Rude and Mr. Perfect also felt the devastating power of Warrior’s Gorilla Press Slam.

 Ultimate Warrior's biggest victory, however, occurred at WrestleMania VI in Toronto's SkyDome.
 In front of 67,000 rabid members of the WWE Universe, Warrior defeated WWE Hall of Famer Hulk Hogan to win his first, and only, WWE Championship.
-On that night, he achieved the rare feat of holding both the Intercontinental and WWE Titles simultaneously.
+On that night, he achieved the rare feat of holding the Intercontinental and WWE Titles simultaneously.

 For nine months, Warrior successfully defended the championship before losing to Sgt.
 Slaughter at Royal Rumble in 1991.
 The intense Superstar then entered into a rivalry with "Macho Man" Randy Savage, culminating in a legendary Retirement Match at WrestleMania VII, which Warrior won in the defining performance of his career.
 In the months that followed, he battled Superstars like Undertaker, Papa Shango and Sid, but disappeared from the ring suddenly.